lokalized/lokalized-java/README.md

 You may programmatically determine cardinality using [`Cardinality#forNumber(Number number, Locale locale)`](https://www.lokalized.com/javadoc/com/lokalized/Cardinality.html#forNumber-java.lang.Number-java.util.Locale-) and [`Cardinality#forNumber(Number number, Integer visibleDecimalPlaces, Locale locale)`](https://www.lokalized.com/javadoc/com/lokalized/Cardinality.html#forNumber-java.lang.Number-java.lang.Integer-java.util.Locale-) as shown below.

 It is important to note that the number of visible decimal places can be important for some languages when performing cardinality evaluation.
 For example, in English, `1` matches [`CARDINALITY_ONE`](https://www.lokalized.com/javadoc/com/lokalized/Cardinality.html#ONE) but `1.0` matches [`CARDINALITY_OTHER`](https://www.lokalized.com/javadoc/com/lokalized/Cardinality.html#OTHER).
-Even though the numbers' true values are identical (`1`) you would say `1 inch` and `1.0 inches` and therefore must take visible decimals into account.
+Even though the numbers' true values are identical, you would say `1 inch` and `1.0 inches` and therefore must take visible decimals into account.

 ```java
 // Basic case - a primitive number, no decimals